-Patent Owner argues that Petitioner has not shown that Lin discloses continuous control because such control cannot be shown by the input signal alone, and Petitioner did not "look at the structure of the mirror, how the voltage affects movement of the mirror, and what control loop algorithm has been utilized."
+Patent Owner argues that Petitioner hasn't shown that Lin discloses continuous control because such control cannot be shown by the input signal alone, and Petitioner did not "look at the structure of the mirror, how the voltage affects movement of the mirror, and what control loop algorithm has been utilized."
 PO Resp.
-51 (citing Ex.
-2022 ¶ 204-05 (stating that Lin Figure 3B "may represent a mirror that is controlled in a step-wise manner").
-We find the speculative testimony of Dr. Sergienko not persuasive over the express disclosure of Lin of analog control whereby "mirror 42 is deflected"

-proportional to the address voltage," thereby demonstrating "continuous control," as claimed.
+52 (citing Ex.
+2022 ¶¶ 204-05 (stating that Lin Figure 3B "may represent a mirror that is controlled in a step-wise manner")).
+We find the speculative testimony of Dr. Sergienko not persuasive over the express disclosure of Lin of analog control whereby "mirror 42 is deflected proportional to the address voltage," thereby demonstrating "continuous control," as claimed.
+See Ex.
+1010, at 7:13-19; see also Ex.
+1028 ¶ 59.

 With regard to beam-deflecting elements controllable in two dimensions, as required by claim 1, Petitioner also shows that "Sparks describes 'movable micromirrors (16,26), which are fabricated using MEMS technology and are capable of two axis movement, to carefully align the beams so as to ensure that the maximum possible input optical signal is received at the output of the switch."
 Pet.
 33-34 (quoting Ex.
 1004, 4:43-47); see also Ex.
-1028 ¶ 56).
-Patent Owner does not dispute that Sparks discloses MEMS controllable in two dimensions.
+1028 ¶ 64).
+Patent Owner does not dispute that Sparks discloses MEMS controllable in two dimensions, including "to control the power," as claimed.
 See PO Resp.
-48.
+49-50; see also Ex.
+1004 Abstract (describing "switching means arranged to switch an optical signal by redirection of the optical beam path of said signal, wherein said optical switch is arranged to misalign the optical beam path so as to provide a predetermined optical output power")).

-In summary, for the reasons discussed above, Petitioner has established that Bouevitch discloses all of the recited limitations of claim 1 for an array of mirrors individually and continuously controllable on a single axis, but not on a two axis (i.e., two dimension) array "to reflect its corresponding spectral channel to a selected one of said ports and to control the power of the spectral channel reflected to said selected port."
+In summary, for the reasons discussed above, Petitioner has established that Bouevitch discloses all of the recited limitations of claim 1 for multiple fiber collimators, a wavelength-separator, a beam-focuser, and a spatial array of channel micromirrors individually and continuously controllable on a single axis, but not on a two axis (i.e., "pivotal about two axes") array "to reflect said corresponding received spectral channels into any selected ones of said output ports and to control the power of said received spectral channels coupled into said output ports."
 Patent Owner did not dispute that Bouevitch discloses continuous control of beam-deflecting elements via analog voltage control with respect to a single axis, and Petitioner has demonstrated that Lin also discloses such "continuous control."
 Finally, Petitioner has established that Sparks discloses an array of mirrors controllable in two dimensions "to reflect" and "to control," as recited by claim 1.
 Thus, the remaining issue is whether Petitioner has provided "some articulated reasoning with some rational underpinning to support the legal conclusion of obviousness."
 KSR Int'l Co. v.
-Teleflex Inc., 550 U.S. 398 (2007).
+Teleflex Inc., 550 U.S. 398, 418 (2007).7

-With respect to a rationale for combining Bouevitch and Sparks, Petitioner contends the use of the two-axis mirror of Sparks in Bouevitch: (1) is a simple substitution of one known element for another yielding predictable results, (2) is the use of a known technique to improve similar devices, (3) would be obvious to try as there are only two options for tilting MEMS mirrors: one-axis and two-axis mirrors, and (4) would be motivated to help ensure that all channels have nearly equivalent power and to overcome manufacturing deviations by being actuatable to adjust for any unintentional misalignment in two axes.
+With respect to a rationale for combining Bouevitch and Sparks, Petitioner shows the use of the two-axis mirror of Sparks in Bouevitch: (1) is a simple substitution of one known element for another yielding predictable results, (2) is the use of a known technique to improve similar devices, (3) would be obvious to try as there are only two options for tilting MEMS mirrors: one-axis and two-axis mirrors, and (4) would be motivated to help ensure that all channels have nearly equivalent power and to overcome manufacturing deviations by being actuatable to adjust for any unintentional misalignment in two axes.
 Pet.
-22-24.
-Petitioner also contends that several reasons support the addition of Lin's continuous, analog control to the asserted combination:
+20-23.
+Petitioner also shows that several reasons support the addition of Lin's continuous, analog control to the asserted combination: